Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

     at datetime 2014-05-13 10:33:28 UTC using the function download_data()
     in download_data.R

-2. The data was selected and tidied using the function tidy_data() in run_analysis.R
+2. The data was selected and tidied using the function tidy_data() in run_analysis.R.
+    The result was stored as a first tidy data set.

-3. A clean data set with the medians of variables was created with the function create_tidy_data_set_with_averages() in run_analysis.R
+3. A second tidy data set with the medians of variables was created with the function create_tidy_data_set_with_averages() in run_analysis.R.

-4. The tidy data set was documented in CodeBook.md
+4. The second tidy data set was documented in CodeBook.md

 ## Instructions for the project on the course website (and my interpretation)